Create a Contact List and Sync to your CRM

 Sync Custom Data into Salesforce

 Use Starbridge to push custom signals directly into your CRM.
 In this example, we’ll track job changes for key contacts and sync that information to Salesforce so your team can see leadership changes directly on contact records.What You’ll BuildA Job Changes Bridge that tracks leadership transitions across your target accounts and syncs job change data, such as previous title, current title, and job change date, into Salesforce as a custom object.Step 1: Create a new custom object in Salesforce [Admins]Before syncing custom data from Starbridge, the information must exist as an object in your CRM.
 This step is typically completed by a Salesforce admin.
 In Salesforce, navigate to Object Manager and create a new custom object, such as Job Change.Next, go to Fields and Relationships and create the fields you want to track.
 For example: Job Change Date, Previous Job Title, Current Job Title, Job Change Type (such as new hire, departure, or promotion).You should also create lookup relationships between the Job Change object and both the Contact and Account objects so each job change can be associated with the correct person and organization.Finally, add Job Changes as a related list on the Contact page layout so your team can view job change records directly on contact profiles.Step 2: Sync the object into Starbridge [Admins]This step requires Starbridge admin permissions.
-Once the object exists in Salesforce, you need to make sure it is available in Starbridge so it can be referenced in your Bridge.In Starbridge, navigate to Settings → Integrations, then select Edit Object Configuration.
-Select the Job Change object and confirm that the relevant fields are synced into Starbridge.Once synced, the object and its fields will be available for use in your Bridge when configuring CRM lookups and syncing data back to Salesforce.Step 3: Match accounts, contacts, and the custom object in your BridgeNext, configure your Bridge so each row of data matches the correct records in your CRM.
+Once the object exists in Salesforce, you need to make sure it is available in Starbridge so it can be referenced in your Bridge.In Starbridge, navigate to Settings → Integrations and open your Salesforce or HubSpot connection.
+Click Objects & fields.
+Select the Job Change object and its relevant fields, then click ‘Save changes’ to sync them to Starbridge.Once synced, the object and its fields will be available for use in your Bridge when configuring CRM lookups and syncing data back to Salesforce.Step 3: Match accounts, contacts, and the custom object in your BridgeNext, configure your Bridge so each row of data matches the correct records in your CRM.
 Start by matching buyer accounts.
 Add a new column and select Configure Integration → Pull data from my CRM → Look up Account.Match using a unique identifier, such as: CRM Account Name ←→ Starbridge Buyer AccountOnce this column runs, each row in your Bridge will be associated with the correct account in your CRM.Next, match the contacts so the job change data is tied to the correct individual.
 Add another column and select:Configure Integration → Pull data from my CRM → Look up ContactMatch using a unique identifier such as: First name + last name, email, etc. This ensures the job change information is linked to the correct contact record.Finally, reference the custom object you created in your CRM.
 In this example, that object is Job Change.Add another column and select: Configure Integration → Pull data from my CRM → Look up Job ChangeMatch using a unique identifier that distinguishes each job change record, such as: Job Change Type and Previous Job Title Once these lookups are configured, each row in the Bridge will reference the correct account, contact, and job change record, allowing Starbridge to sync the data accurately back to your CRM.Step 4: Sync job change data back to your CRMOnce the records are matched, you can send the job change data from the Bridge back to your CRM.Select Configure Integration → Send data to my CRM and choose the Job Change object.We’ll choose Upsert, which ensures that existing job change records are updated, and new job change records are created if they don’t already existMap the Starbridge columns to the appropriate Salesforce fields, then run the sync.
 After the sync runs, the CRM Status column will update to Success, indicating the records were exported successfully.Your team can now track leadership transitions directly within Salesforce and use those signals to prioritize outreach.Sync Custom Data into HubSpot

 Sync Custom Data into HubSpot